We all share one planet.

 Black Hole Winds

-I investigate the inner regions around supermassive black holes at the center of distant galaxies, and in particular the impact of black hole winds in shaping galaxy evolution.
+I investigate the inner regions around supermassive black holes at the center of distant galaxies, and the impact of black hole winds in shaping galaxy evolution.

 X-ray missions